Lupus (Systemic Lupus Erythematosus) (cont.)

 Living with lupus

 Most people with lupus are able to continue their usual daily activities.
 But when your symptoms flare, you may find that you need to cut back on your activity level, get help with child care, or change the way you work.
-Or you may find that you have to take time off from daily activities entirely.
+Or you may find that you need time off from all daily activities.

 Most people with lupus can expect to live a normal or near-normal life span.
 This depends on how severe your disease is, whether it affects vital organs (such as the kidneys), and how severely these organs are affected.